In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 There are some excellent YouTube videos that walk you through the fundamentals of SwiftUI, such as:, in which he walks you through the process of creating a slots game from the ground up. explains five SwiftUI concepts that everyone should learn when they begin programming. that features both Swift and SwiftUI while taking audience questions.

-There are other sites with high-quality Swift and SwiftUI tutorials, including BLCKBIRDS, Ray Wenderlich, Donny Wals, Antoine van der Lee, and more – I really encourage people to visit a variety of resources and find what works for them.
+There are other sites with high-quality Swift and SwiftUI tutorials, including BLCKBIRDS, Ray Wenderlich, Donny Wals, Antoine van der Lee, and more – we really encourage people to visit a variety of resources and find what works for them.

 If you prefer to learn through apps, I recommend two that are both completely free.
 The first is Apple's Swift Playgrounds app, which allows you to learn Swift directly from your iPad or Mac.